How Safe Are Private Jets? (Through Air Charter Flight Services)

 4. Brokers can require dual-pilot crews

 When people ask ‘how safe are private jets?’ one of the critical variables is the people flying the plane.
 While a number of aircraft are permitted by the Federal Aviation Administration to be flown by a single pilot, good jet charter brokers require two pilots.
 At Stratos, we always require both pilots.
 It’s an added expense, but because of the significant impact it can have on your safety, it’s one we can’t compromise.
 According to the NBAA:

 Accident rates are consistently higher for single-pilot operated aircraft, who are 30% more likely to be involved in an accident than a dual-pilot crew.
 Single pilots generally have a sole responsibility for the overall enterprise supported by that aircraft, and may often lack the necessary guidance and clear procedures along with a set of standards against which to measure risk mitigation.
 Single-pilot operations are more susceptible to task saturation, and when task saturation increases, so too does the number of errors and risk for Controlled Flight Into Terrain (CFIT), for example.
 These problems can be compounded by fatigue and other fitness for duty concerns.

 Given those statistics, you can see why Stratos insists on dual pilots.
 Learn more about how brokers and pilots influence jet charter safety.
 Are you looking for a jet charter broker that’s obsessed with your safety?
 At Stratos Jet Charters, we harness our obsession and our expertise to ensure your safety on every flight.

-Are you ready to book your Miami to Boston charter flight yet?
+Are you ready to book your Boston and Seattle charter flight yet?